sncheng7/sncheng7.github.io/index.md

 I led a **Counselor Studio** initiative that introduced a grid-based workflow and a plan–implementation–feedback–reimplementation cycle to improve communication and student support.

-I’m currently preparing to **apply for a PhD in Education**.
-My current research interest is how **generative AI–mediated support** can help international students build belonging and get timely help, while respecting ethics and privacy and advancing equity across cultures.
+I'm currently preparing to **apply for a PhD/EdD in Education**.
+My current research interest is how generative AI-mediated support can help international students build belonging ang get timely help, while respecting ethics and privacy and advancing equity across cultures.

 ---

 ## Research Interests